medinast21/medina-portfolio/docs/Act_ConnectLink_Install.md

 1. Open the installed programs list for the machine in question and uninstall the Connect Link software.

-2. Once the uninstall process finishes, navigate to the C: drive and delete the ActConnectLink folder.
+2. Once the uninstall process finishes, navigate to the C: drive folder (or whatever the root drive may be) and delete the ActConnectLink folder.

-3. Reinstall the Connect Link software by running the installer file again.
+3. Reinstall the Connect Link software by running the installer file.

 This will create a new endpoint / tenant for the Act! database and can help resolve some connectivity issues.